jack-greenberg/portfolio/content/home/projects/can-bootloader.md

 we had to use an _in-system programming (ISP) dongle_ and plug into each board manually.

-This often meant opening up enclosure, and required us to have a large programming header on each board, adding height and exposed copper.
+This often meant opening up enclosures, and required us to have a large programming header on each board, adding height and exposed copper.

 ---